priince111/PocketGuard/README.md

 - User Authentication and Authorization:

     Allow users to sign up and log in to their personal accounts using secure authentication mechanisms.
+Added a OTP verification on signing up.
 Implement role-based access control for administrative tasks.
+  Users can also login as a guest.

 - Expense and Category Management: